 Physical Setup is Only Part of the Game

 Getting the optimum physical configuration for your wireless will go a long way towards achieving reliable performance.
-Stay tuned for Part Two of this series where we'll learn how to adjust your system settings to make the most of your available bandwidth.
+In Part Two of this series we'll learn how to adjust your system settings to make the most of your available bandwidth.

 Where do you place your wireless systems?
 Let us know in the comments.